HadesXD/SimonSays-arduino/README.md

 # Simon Says - Arduino
 Arduino is fun microcontroller to mess around with, so I wanted to create a simple game for it. <br/>
-The project was pretty simple, I had to include a custom library for the music.<br/>
+The project was pretty simple, I did have to include a custom library for the music.<br/>

 <ul>
   <li><b>Date:</b> May 2016</li>